daniol/lvm-ssh-transfer/README.md

 ### I found a bug or I suggest an improvement

 Just create a new [issue](https://github.com/daniol/lvm-ssh-transfer/issues/new) or make a [pull request](https://github.com/daniol/lvm-ssh-transfer/pulls) if you are developer.
+You are welcome!

 ### Why this script and not just "dd | ssh"?